Skip to content

 situ exec --objective "Investigate the current task" --timeout 600

-situ exec --resume --timeout 300
+situ exec --session sit_abc... --timeout 300

 situ exec --session sit_abc... --objective "Continue from here"